vin136/Project-cs512/Notes.md

 ## Step 1 : Get comfortable with basics.

 To get started,We need some basics.
 Below I share quick resources to get upto speed.
-Feel free to use any resources of your liking.
+But feel free to learn these from anywhere.

 1. Basic idea of Neural networks
 2. [Attention Mechanism](http://peterbloem.nl/blog/transformers)